Equity, Diversity & Inclusion at BATS

 We are in the early stages of our EDI journey and look forward to sharing more and hearing your feedback as we progress.
 If you have any feedback on our process please email our EDI task force at email@example.com

 EDI Taskforce members

-- Basel Al Naffouri – coach, guest artist and board member
+Basel Al Naffouri – company member, board member and coach

 If you have questions or have experienced harassment/discrimination at a BATS class, show, or event please reach out to a member of the Safe Space Team at firstname.lastname@example.org